robertnunn/7DTD-Modlets/Alpha 18/mod notes.md

 - obsidian edge: installs in melee tools/weapons, adds block/entity damage, but greatly reduces durability (obsidian is sharp as fuck, but fragile as shit)

 ## update UI mod with:
-elevation (helpful for flying, especially in fog/rain/snow) body temp/outside temp
+- elevation (helpful for flying, especially in fog/rain/snow) body temp/outside temp

-## Adventure mods
+## Adventure mod
 - **scenario**: the players are soldiers/PMCs whose heli/plane crashed on the wasteland island they were supposed to extract a HVT from.
 Random quality from starting bundle items represents damage sustained to (or lack of funds to purchase) high-quality tools/weapons.
     - one spawn point or multiple spawns?
 Would represent different teams that might want to meet up for safety or help finishing the mission/escaping
     - spawn in a room? would fit with a crash scenario where the team was unconscious for a some time (hours? a day?)